-NOTE: If you want this to be weather resitant you will need to apply a coat of weather seal to all wood sections.
+NOTE: If you want your DIY water wall to be weather resistant you will need to apply a coat of weather seal to all wood sections.
 We did not do this and our wall has held up well for over a year.

 - Step One Place (1) 2×3 on a flat work surface.
 Place one garden fence post on top of the 2×3.
 Align the top of the two bottom flanges with the bottom of the 2×3.
 Screw the post to the top, bottom, and middle holes of the post.
 Repeat this with the second post and a second 2×3.